richa18s/data_engineering_projects/capstone_project/airflow_docker/README.md

 This pipeline will use spark to model the data into data model above.
 The source files are placed in s3 bucket (parquet format) and to be transformed into star schema using Spark and EMR clusters. <br>

 Since we are dealing with millions of records here and reading the data from data files, spark was a clear choice here as it support wide range of data formats and also the in memory processing is much faster.
 With pyspark it's easy to use dataframe APIs for processing large chunk of structured or semi-structured data.<br><br>
-With spark we just need the cluster for it's processing power and for that EMR was an easy choice.
+With spark we just need the cluster for it's processing power and for that EMR was an obvious choice.
 EMR clusters are easy to setup, can scale up and down depending on the workload and it has very good integration with APACHE AIRFLOW which is used as orchestrator for this project.<br><br>
 S3 is used for creating schema on read.
-It's easy to setup and easily accessible from EMR clusters.<br>
+It's setup is straightforward and easily accessible from EMR clusters.<br>

 AWS Cluster :
 - Cluster : EMR (m5.xlarge) <br>